Infinite metacyclic subgroups of the mapping class group: Introduction

-As a final application to our theory, in Subsection \ref{subsec:centralizer}, we provide a normal generating set for the centralizers of irreducible periodic mapping classes (see Proposition \ref{prop:centralizer}).
-In particular, we have the following result. \begin{cor*} Let $F\in \map(S_g)$ be an irreducible periodic mapping class such that $|F|>2g+2$.
-Then the centralizer of $F$ in $\map(S_g)$ is $\langle F \rangle$. \end{cor*}
+As a final application to our theory, in Subsection \ref{subsec:centralizer}, we analyze the centralizers of irreducible periodic mapping classes in $\map(S_g)$ (see Proposition \ref{prop:centralizer}).
+In particular, we have the following result. \begin{cor*} Let $F\in \map(S_g)$ be an irreducible periodic mapping class.
+Then the centralizer of $F$ in $\map(S_g)$ is either $\langle F \rangle$ or $\langle F\rangle \times \langle i\rangle$, where $i$ is an hypereliiptic involution. \end{cor*}